How to Cite PowerPoint Presentations in APA Style

 • Do not double space or indent your reference slide to save space.

-In-text citations for the middle slides
+In-text citations for the body slides

 • Tables and data